epics-rip/exampleCPP/exampleLink/README.md

 # exampleLink

-This example implements a PVRecord that accesses another PVRecord.
+This example implements PVRecords that access another PVRecord.

 ## Building